wonkyoc/mrpurple/README.md

 # Mr. Purple

 A simple and neat jekyll theme.
-99% of features come from [sidey](https://github.com/ronv/sidey).
+99% of features come from [sidey](https://github.com/ronv/sidey) and a few design matters are from [noir](https://noir.essentialenemy.com/).
 This theme is still under-construction.

 ## License